ebenezarchinelo/malvertising-pcap-analysis/README.md

 ---

 ## Methodology
 1. Loaded pcap into Wireshark and reviewed Protocol Hierarchy for traffic breakdown
-2. Used Statistics > Conversations to identify conversatyions with highest bytes.
+2. Used Statistics > Conversations to identify conversations with highest bytes
-3. Used VirusTotal to check cpnversing IP adress and found out that many vendors flagged it as malicious.
+3. Used VirusTotal to check conversing IP addresses and found that many vendors flagged them as malicious

-4.
+4. Applied http.request and dns display filters to trace traffic patterns and identify suspicious domains
 5. Used DHCP and NetBIOS traffic to identify the infected host
 6. Filtered DNS queries to trace the malware delivery domain
 7. Reviewed HTTP objects to confirm malware download
 8. Used Statistics > Conversations to identify repeated external connections indicative of C2 beaconing
 9. Cross-referenced findings with Unit 42 threat intel IOC list

 ---